Mansich0102/Product_Cluster_Analysis-/README.md

 In today's competitive landscape, understanding customer behavior and optimizing inventory are critical.
 Product clustering offers a data-driven approach to segmenting products, enabling strategic decision-making and operational efficiency

 ## Overview
 This project is aimed at conducting product clustering analysis using historical sales data.
-The primary objective is to group similar products based on sales patterns, thereby discerning trends, optimizing inventory management processes, and tailoring our offerings to better align with customer preferences.
+The primary objective is to group similar products based on sales patterns.
 The dataset includes various features , and these features are described below :
 |Sr.no|Features name|Description |
  |-|-|-|